tayloradam1999/holbertonschool-web_react/README.md

 When you need immutable data in the component, you have to add props to ```reactDom.render()``` method in the ```main.js``` file of your ReactJS project and used it inside the component in which you need.
 It can be explained in the below example.

+### Learning Objectives
+- How to create basic React components using functions
+- How to reuse components
+- How to pass properties to components
+- How to define types for components
+- How to use Fragments
+- When to use a key to improve a loop’s performance

 **Here is an example of React *"properties"* being utilized.**

 ```App.js```